MagnusCardell/Algorithms/hw4/README.md

         recursion(n/2);
       }
     }
+This binary tree will be of maximum size, where the number of nodes can be calculated with 2^(n+1)-1.
+Here n=7 due to the amount 100 can be divided.
+So number of nodes are 127, each node is worth about 2 cycles.
+Total cycles is then 2 *127 = 254 cycles

 ```
 C. Actual Timing for a Recursive Function

     1.[C] Now choose one of the recursive snippets from part B at random and actually time it (by making an appropriate C++ program).
 Please submit your code via git (if you do not have a repository for this class please let us know), and write down a comment about whether the result was high or low, and why you think that might be on your homework page.
 (With everyone choosing a problem at random, I'm hoping that all or almost all of the problems will have been checked by somebody.)